mhasan004/Alexa-Home-Automation-Program/README.md

 Change the *MQTT_SERVER*, *ssid*, and *password* variables from **MQTT_MultipleTopics.ino**

 ## STEPS TO SETUP: ##
-1) go to ngrok path and type: ./ngrok http 5000
+1) Go to ngrok path and type: `./ngrok http 5000`
-2) add the https .io URL (example: https;//55055686.ngrok.io) as an endpoint in the Alexa Development Console
+2) Add the https .io URL (example: https://55055686.ngrok.io) as an endpoint in the Alexa Development Console
-3) in a seperate terminal, run the python script
+3) In a seperate terminal, run the python script
-4) upload the MQTT programm to the ESP8266
+4) Upload the MQTT programm to the ESP8266

 ## ALEXA COMMANDS: ##